 In the months that ensued, I read JOSPT articles, watched MedBridge videos, made and took practice tests (some of which led to the creation of this website ), learned the CPG’s like the back of my hand, and even revisited the intricacies of the brachial plexus.
 As I got closer to the end, I knew that I would be a better therapist for the experience, even if I didn’t pass.

 As ready as I’ll ever be

 The day that we were to be informed about our test results had arrived.
 It was a busy workday, and I had forgotten it was the deadline.
 That night, I saw another therapist had posted on social media that she had passed.
 Feverishly, I went through email, spam folders, and the like but had not received a notification.
-Needless to say, I was crushed.
+This crushed me.

-That night, I went to bed, feeling depressed, and defeated.
+That night, I went to bed feeling depressed and defeated.
 I honestly don’t even know how I managed to fall asleep.
 I woke up in the middle of the night and looked at my phone.
 There was an email from the APTA specialist certification board that my test results were available.
+I’m pretty sure it took me three times to get the numbers right!
 Of course, it involved cutting and pasting registration and ID numbers into another website, and honestly, my hand was shaking so badly I could hardly do it.
-I’m pretty sure it took me 3 times to get the numbers right!

 Flurry of emotions